USS Enterprise (NCC-1701): Broader culture

 The starship Enterprise has had considerable cultural impact, and the original ship's model is "a living cultural object".
 Bjo Trimble said the original Star Trek received more fan letters about the Enterprise than any of the actors.
 According to film critic Scott Jordan Harris, although the contemporaneous Apollo program prompted intellectual awareness of the possibilities of space travel, it was the Enterprise of the 1960s that sparked space travel fantasies.
 A 1976 write-in campaign led to the first Space Shuttle being named Enterprise rather than Constitution.
 In 2009, Virgin Galactic named its first commercial spaceship VSS Enterprise to honor the Star Trek vessel.
 The United States Navy evaluated the efficiency of the Enterprise bridge's style and layout, and the USS Independence's bridge and USS Zumwalt's Ship's Mission Center have been compared to the Enterprise bridge.
 An Enterprise bridge replica created for a Star Trek fan series was later opened as a public exhibit.
 The distinct beeps emitted by R2-D2 in Star Wars are "an offspring" of the melodic sounds created for the Enterprise's bridge console.
 Vulcan, Alberta, created a 31 feet model starship inspired by the Enterprise.The Enterprise design has been licensed for use in variety of games, models, and toys.
-AMT's 1966 Enterprise model is one of the company's highest-selling kits.
+AMT's 1966 Enterprise model is one of the company's highest-selling kits: one million kits sold during the show's first year of production; the previous bestseller, a car from The Munsters, took two years to reach one million sales.
 Ballantine Books released a set of Enterprise blueprints in April 1975, and by December 1976 they were in their seventh printing.
 The first run of a cutaway drawing of the Enterprise for The Motion Picture sold over one million prints.
 In 2010, Simon & Schuster's Gallery Books published a Haynes Manual for "owners" of the USS Enterprise.
 The United States Postal Service has released several USS Enterprise stamps.
 Pulitzer Prize–winning editorial cartoonist Mike Luckovich has used the Enterprise as the setting for two of his illustrations for The Atlanta Journal-Constitution.